Tour History and Quick Facts

 - One child dies every 4 pedal strokes due to poverty.

 - About 2.2 million children die each year because they are not immunized.

 - 400 million people do not have access to health services.

-- To raise $3 million to support the work of agencies to alleviate poverty locally, nationally, and internationally.
+- To raise awareness and money to support the work of agencies that alleviate poverty locally, nationally, and internationally.